malthenielsen/Potassium_hotspots/README.md

 ## Figure 4.
 Point dendrite was created as hardcoded neuron model inside of each model.
 To inhibit the neuron with synapses we used the function create_segments.py.
-From this we created different scripts warrying the weight og the size of the neuron to see how it would addapt
+From this we created different scripts warrying the weight og the size of the neuron to see how it would addapt.
+For more details see readme in the abstract neuron folder.
+Figures was created using the scripts carrying the label of the subfigure

 ## SI